Soft Footprints Travel Guides

 Praia das Maçãs beach and village from above.

-A sintra day trip from Lisbon works for visitors who focus on one or two attractions in the palace district and accept that the coast will need a separate day or a different trip.
+A day trip from Lisbon works if you focus on one or two attractions in the palace district and accept that the coast will need another day.

 Castelo dos Mouros ancient stone ramparts and flag tower overlooking the Sintra valley and Atlantic coastline